PeterPerhac/cheat-sheets/troubleshooting.md

 when more memory is needed for running `scala` command, just use the `-J-Xmx2g` switch. this configures the `JAVA_OPTS` environment variable

+### Tab completion when running tests

+Tab completion is provided for test names based on the results of the last test:compile.
+This means that a new sources aren’t available for tab completion until they are compiled and deleted sources won’t be removed from tab completion until a recompile.
+A new test source can still be manually written out and run using testOnly.